k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/10_jobs_and_batches_affinity.md

 Assuming an incoming message rate of 3 messages per second and an average message size of 1MB, it becomes clear that a specific node (let's say Node 1) handling this job needs to be allocated, since on-going strong i/o capabilities for read/write operations in commonDB tables are essential to meet higher performance requirements.

-Using Fabric Node synchronization capability, all 3 nodes will then be kept in-sync using the mechanism described in the [Fabric CommonDB](/articles/22_reference(commonDB)_tables/04_fabric_commonDB_sync.md) article.
+Using Fabric Node synchronization capability, all 3 nodes will then be kept in-sync using the mechanism described in the [Fabric CommonDB Cluster Synchronization](/articles/22_reference(commonDB)_tables/04_fabric_commonDB_sync.md) article.